Frequently asked questions

 There are a few local buses that have stops near the hostel, but the main bus depot is just a 10 minute walk away.

 Is there free parking?

 It depends on the time of year you arrive.
-October-April there is free street parking in front of the hostel on Main st, as well as on Third st. If you are arriving May-September you will need to purchase a $3 daily parking pass that works only at metered spaces a few blocks down the street.
+October-April there is free street parking in front of the hostel on Main st, as well as on Third st. If you are arriving May-September you will need to obtain a daily parking pass that works only at metered spaces a few blocks down the street from us.
+We offer passes for one vehicle for groups of 4 or less and for two vehicles for groups of more than 4.
 This is the only unfortunate side effect of being so close to the beach!